 Heritage and Style in Beauvais

-Cathédrale Saint-Pierre de Beauvais and there are buildings dating back as far as the 12th century in the ancient streets around it.
+When it comes to beautiful places, visitors to Oise are spoilt for choice.
+The city of Beauvais is renowned for its striking Gothic Cathédrale Saint-Pierre de Beauvais, and the ancient streets surrounding it feature buildings dating back to the 12th century.
 Beauvais’s other claim to fame is as the birthplace of fashion designer Hubert de Givenchy, founder of the House of Givenchy.

 Hidden Gems of Oise

-Key Information about Oise
+Key Information about the Oise (60)

 - Main City/Prefecture: Beauvais